The Role of Preventive Maintenance in Equipment Rentals

 Preventive Maintenance Best Practices

-First off, regular inspections are a must.
-Think of it like a routine check-up at the doctor's office.
+• Regular Inspections: Think of it like a routine check-up.
 You catch small issues before they become big problems.
-This means checking things like tire wear, oil levels, and any signs of leaks.
-It's all about keeping an eye on the little things to avoid major headaches later.
+This means checking tire wear, fluid levels, and looking for early signs of hydraulic leaks upon every return.

 The Financial Impact of Preventive Maintenance